ghc-proposals/ghc-proposals/proposals/0000-unlifted-datatypes.rst

 all**.
 Very good cost to benefit ratio.

-As for the risk of making the language harder to learn: Beginners won't come in touch with unlifted newtypes at all.
+As for the risk of making the language harder to learn: Beginners won't come in touch with unlifted datatypes at all.
 Unless they crave for better performance in a custom data structure, at which point I wouldn't consider them beginners anymore.
 There's precedent in going from unlifted to lifted by `Idris <http://docs.idris-lang.org/en/latest/tutorial/typesfuns.html>`_ with its